Bread Dad

 • This is a skillet bread no oven recipe.
 Many online skillet bread recipes place the dough in a skillet and then bake it in an oven.
 I am sure this results in a delicious bread but these recipes are really just baking bread in a “round” bread pan.
 However, if I am using a skillet, I want to make bread by just frying it on an open fire (versus needing an oven).

-• Use FRESH ingredients (i.e. flour) for the best results.
+• Use FRESH ingredients (e.g. flour) for the best results.
 Ingredients that have been sitting in the pantry for months can become stale or pick up weird smells & flavors.

-• If you start substituting ingredients (i.e. different types of flour), you are experimenting and should not expect similar results to the recipe shown above.
+• If you start substituting ingredients (e.g. different types of flour), you are experimenting and should not expect similar results to the recipe shown above.
 Experimenting can be fun.
 However, you should expect some successes but more potential disappointments when you start to experiment with recipes.
 For example, if you substitute whole wheat flour for bread flour, you will probably experience a problem (as whole wheat flour doesn’t rise nearly as well as bread flour).
 Moreover, whole wheat flour has a totally different flavor.

-• My recipes are based on US ingredient measurements (i.e. US cups & tablespoons).
-However, as a courtesy to our European visitors, I have also included some very ROUGH European equivalents (i.e. grams & milliliters).
-Since I rarely use European measurements when baking, please let me know in the comment section below if any of the European ingredient measurements need to be changed (i.e. for XYZ ingredient, milliliters are more commonly used versus the grams information listed in the recipe).
+• My recipes are based on US ingredient measurements (e.g. US cups & tablespoons).
+However, as a courtesy to our European visitors, I have also included some very ROUGH European equivalents (e.g. grams & milliliters).
+Since I rarely use European measurements when baking, please let me know in the comment section below if any of the European ingredient measurements need to be changed (e.g. for XYZ ingredient, milliliters are more commonly used versus the grams information listed in the recipe).

 • Always wear oven mitts/gloves when dealing with hot frying pans, ranges, ovens, etc.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-We LOVE to hear from people who have enjoyed our recipes!!
+If you liked this recipe, please leave a comment & 5 star rating below.
 Jump to comment section

 Q&A Section